Unconditional admission to Creighton graduate programs requires GRE1 or GMAT1 or other test scores for most applicants.

 GMAT scores are required for all applicants to the Heider College of Business master's degrees.

 LSAT or MAT scores may be submitted in lieu of GRE scores for applicants to the M.S. program in Negotiation and Conflict Resolution.

-MCAT or DAT scores may be submitted for applicants to the MS Clinical Anatomy program.
+MCAT or DAT scores may be submitted for applicants to the MS Medical Sciences program.

-Programs that do not require a GRE or other test are: MSN, MS-EMS, MS-Educational Leadership, MS-Health and Wellness Coaching, MS-Organizational Leadership, MS-Rehabilitation Science, MS-Occupational Therapy, MA-Christian Spirituality, MA-English, MA-Ministry, MEd-Elementary Teaching, MS-School Counseling and Preventive Mental Health, MEd-Secondary Teaching, Master of Public Health, MFA-Creative Writing, and EdD-Interdisciplinary Leadership.
+Programs that do not require a GRE or other test are: MSN, MS-EMS, MS-Educational Leadership, MS-Integrative Health and Wellness, MS-Organizational Leadership, MS-Rehabilitation Science, MS-Occupational Therapy, MA-Christian Spirituality, MA-English, MA-Ministry, MEd-Elementary Teaching, MS-School Counseling and Preventive Mental Health, MEd-Secondary Teaching, Master of Public Health, and EdD-Interdisciplinary Leadership.
 Although GRE scores are not required for admission to the EdD-Interdisciplinary Leadership program, Creighton University reserves the right to request them.

 The GRE requirement may be waived for students who hold a previous masters degree.
 Waiver of this requirement is contingent on an assessment of all elements of a student’s record by the department or program to which the student seeks admission.

 GRE and GMAT tests are administered by appointment at designated test centers, usually on college campuses, throughout the United States, Canada, and other countries.
 For further information, contact either the Dean of the Graduate School, Creighton University, the Educational Testing Service (www.ets.org), Princeton, N.J.